Getting Started with Composite Surveys

 Measure

-• A composite can be measured just like any other dataset.
+• Measuring a composite just like any other dataset

 Export files

-Just like with other survey data, you can export numerous file types from your platform, including:
+You can export a range of file types from your composite, including:

-• Orthophoto via Email sends a GeoTIFF or JPEG to your email.
+• Orthophoto via email — delivers a GeoTIFF, JPEG, JPEG2000, PNG, or KML to your inbox

-• Outline will download a DXF or KML directly to your computer.
+• Outline — downloads a DXF or KML directly to your computer

-• Surface will create a DXF or TTM, including any terrain edits, and download it directly to your computer.
+• Surface — downloads a DXF or TTM (including terrain cleanups) directly to your computer

 Related to